10 Tips for Aging Well

 10. Stay Clean:

-Practice good hygiene habits to avoid skin breakdown or other health issues related to lack of bathing.
+Practice good hygiene habits to avoid skin breakdown or other health issues related to a lack of bathing.
 This includes practicing hand washing, especially when you’re out in public areas.

-If you want to wash your hands of stress, seasonal chores, and driving long distances for what you need, come to Edgewood!
-Enjoy delicious and nutritious food, activities that keep you learning and moving, beautiful spaces, and amazing staff that love our residents!
-Did you know that we also offer on-site healthcare?
-Through a variety of partnerships, Edgewood is bringing options to seniors so that they can stay ahead of common health risks as they age!Legacy Medical began offering medical directorship services at several Edgewood locations in 2021.
-Through this program, residents can be seen by nurse practitioners to address basic healthcare needs like routine treatments and checkups right where they live!
+Legacy Medical began offering medical directorship services at several Edgewood locations in 2021.
+Through this program, residents can be seen by nurse practitioners to address basic healthcare needs, such as routine treatments and check-ups, right where they live.
 Common curable illnesses require timely treatment so that they don’t become bigger, more complex issues.
-Having on-site options available reduces the wait times and possibly stops ordinary illnesses in their tracks.
+Having on-site options available reduces wait times and may help prevent common diseases.
 The best part: Legacy’s practitioners won’t replace your primary care physician; they can work with your existing doctor!
 There’s no need to choose one over the other.

 CaringEdge continues to offer on-site outpatient physical, occupational, and speech therapy, as well as home health and hospice.
 Each of these services allows Edgewood residents to receive medical treatment that enhances their comfort at home.

 Edgewood continues to be forward-thinking.
-It’s our goal to offer preventative and proactive ways to help everyone stay in good health.
+It’s our goal to offer preventive and proactive ways to help everyone maintain good health.
 The healthier our residents, the happier and more independent they will be!
+Interested?
+Reach out to us at info@edgewoodhealthcare.com.

 More Recent Posts